Mary McAleese: Background and family life

 Born Mary Patricia Leneghan (Máire Pádraigín Ní Lionnacháin), in Ardoyne, north Belfast to Paddy Leneghan from Croghan, County Roscommon and Claire McManus from County Antrim.
 She is a Catholic but grew up in a largely Protestant neighbourhood.
 Loyalists forced her family to leave the area when the Troubles broke out.
 She was educated at St Dominic's High School, an all-girls Catholic grammar school in Belfast.
 She studied law at Queen's University Belfast, graduating in 1973 with a Bachelor of Laws (LLB Hons) degree.
 She was called to the Bar of Northern Ireland in 1974, and was later called to the Irish Bar.

 In 1976, she married Martin McAleese, an accountant and dentist.
 He assisted his wife with some of her initiatives as president.
 They have three children: Emma, born in 1982, who graduated as an engineer from University College Dublin and graduated as a dentist from Trinity College Dublin; and twins born in 1985, Justin, an accountant with a master's degree from University College Dublin, and SaraMai, who obtained a master's degree in biochemistry at the University of Oxford.
-Ahead of the 2015 marriage equality referendum, Justin McAleese spoke publicly about growing up gay.
+Ahead of the 2015 marriage equality referendum, Justin spoke publicly about growing up gay.

 Every year she spends some time with the Poor Clares.